 Technical Definition

-HTTP (Hypertext Transfer Protocol) transmits data in cleartext—readable by anyone who captures the packets.
+HTTP (Hypertext Transfer Protocol) transmits data in cleartext, readable by anyone who captures the packets.
 HTTPS wraps HTTP inside a TLS (Transport Layer Security) tunnel, encrypting all application data before it leaves your browser.
-Modern implementations use TLSv1.3, which mandates forward secrecy through ephemeral Diffie-Hellman key exchange, meaning even if an attacker captures the traffic and later obtains the server’s private key, they still cannot decrypt historical sessions.
+Modern implementations use TLSv1.3, which mandates forward secrecy through ephemeral Diffie-Hellman key exchange, meaning even if an attacker captures the traffic and later obtains the server’s private key, they still cannot decrypt historical sessions due to the strength of the encryption..

 The Analogy

 Think of HTTP as sending a postcard through the mail.
-Anyone who handles that postcard—the postal worker, a nosy neighbor, or someone who intercepts it—can read the message written on the back.
+Anyone who handles that postcard can read the message written on the back.
 HTTPS is like putting that message in a locked safe, then mailing the safe.
 Even if someone intercepts the package, they cannot read the contents without the key.
-And with TLSv1.3’s forward secrecy, a new key is generated for every conversation, so stealing yesterday’s key doesn’t help with today’s traffic.
+With TLSv1.3’s forward secrecy, a new key is generated for every conversation, so stealing yesterday’s key doesn’t help with today’s traffic.

 Under the Hood: The Protocol Comparison